pachyderm/pachyderm/README.md

 [![Slack Status](https://badge.slack.pachyderm.io/badge.svg)](https://slack.pachyderm.io)
 [![CLA assistant](https://cla-assistant.io/readme/badge/pachyderm/pachyderm)](https://cla-assistant.io/pachyderm/pachyderm)

-# Pachyderm: The Data Foundation for Machine Learning
+# Pachyderm – The Leader in Data Versioning and Pipelines for MLOps

-Pachyderm provides the data layer that allows machine learning teams to productionize and scale their machine learning lifecycle.
-With Pachyderm’s industry leading data versioning, pipelines and lineage teams gain data driven automation, petabyte scalability and end-to-end reproducibility.
-Teams using Pachyderm get their ML projects to market faster, lower data processing and storage costs, and can more easily meet regulatory compliance requirements
+Pachyderm is the leader in data versioning and pipelines for MLOps.
+We provide the data foundation that allows data science teams to automate and scale their machine learning lifecycle while guaranteeing reproducibility.
+With investment from Benchmark,  Microsoft M12, and others, Pachyderm, Inc. offers a commercial Pachyderm Enterprise Edition and an open source Pachyderm Community Edition.
+Pachyderm helps customers get their ML and AI projects to market faster, lower data processing and storage costs, and supports strict data governance requirements.

 ## Features

-- Automated Data Versioning: Pachyderm’s Data Versioning gives teams an automated and performant way to keep track of all data changes.
+- Automated Data Versioning — Pachyderm’s Data Versioning gives teams an automated and performant way to keep track of all data changes
-- Data-Driven Pipelines: Pachyderm’s Containerized Pipelines speed data processing while lowering compute costs.
+- Data-Driven Pipelines — Pachyderm’s Containerized Pipelines speed data processing while lowering compute costs
-- Immutable Data Lineage: Pachyderm’s data lineage provides an immutable record for all activities and assets in the ML lifecycle.
+- Immutable Data Lineage — Pachyderm’s Data Lineage provides an immutable record for all activities and assets in the ML lifecycle
-- Console: The Pachyderm Console provides an intuitive visualization of your DAG (directed acyclic graph), and aids in reproducibility.
+- Console — The Pachyderm Console provides an intuitive visualization of your DAG (directed acyclic graph) and aids in reproducibility
-- Notebooks: Pachyderm Notebooks provide an easy way to interact with Pachyderm data versioning and pipelines via Jupyter notebooks.
+- Notebooks — Pachyderm Notebooks provide an easy way to interact with Pachyderm Data Versioning and Pipelines via Jupyter notebooks
+- Enterprise Administration — Pachyderm provides robust tools for deploying and administering Pachyderm at scale across different teams in your organization

 ## Getting Started